 Harking back once again to the days when Formula 1 used to hold races in January, it was on this day in 1974 that Denny Hulme clinched the last of his eight Formula 1 race victories.

-Hulme picked up another podium finish later in the year in Austria.
-However the 1967 world champion finished the season in seventh place in the drivers standings.
-He decided to retire at the end of the year, after 112 races over ten seasons.
+Hulme would pick up another podium finish later in the year in Austria.
+But the 1967 world champion threw in the towel at the end of the season after 112 races over ten seasons.

 "The Bear" returned to competition in the 80s, primarily competing in the Australian Endurance Championship.
 Sadly he suffered a fatal heart attack while taking part in the Bathurst 1000 in 1992, aged just 56.